 Article Translations: (Spanish)

-Did you hear something?
-Maybe the sound you heard was as quiet as your cat licking her paws.
-Or maybe it was loud, like a siren going by.
 Sounds are everywhere, and you have two cool parts on your body that let you hear them all: your ears!

-The Outer Ear: Catch the Wave
+The Outer Ear: Collecting Sounds

 The Middle Ear: Good Vibrations